When Performance Starts to Vary

 What This Looks Like

 The same issue is handled differently across managers.
-Feedback starts to vary depending on the situation.
-Decisions don’t follow a consistent pattern.
+Feedback changes depending on who delivers it.
+Similar situations lead to different decisions.

 What Keeps It Stable

-Expectations are stated the same way.
+Expectations are communicated the same way.
 Similar situations are handled consistently.
-Decisions follow a repeatable pattern.
+Decisions follow a repeatable standard.

-Consistency doesn’t depend on the individual manager.
-It’s built into how decisions are made.
+Consistency no longer depends on the manager.
+It is built into how decisions are made.

 How the Work Is Applied

-Training is used to keep situations aligned while they are still manageable.
+Training is used to keep day-to-day decisions aligned while issues are still manageable.

-Consulting is used when variation is already visible across teams.
+Consulting is used when variation is already visible across teams or leadership layers.

 Where Variation Begins

-It starts when similar situations are handled slightly differently.
+It begins when similar situations are handled slightly differently.